Mikuláš Medek: Early work (1942–1949)

 The paintings from the surrealist period include quotations from the works of Paul Klee, Miró, Yves Tanguy and Max Ernst, but the subjects come from the sphere of Medek's immediate interests - botany and zoology.
 He created several series of paintings on the theme of The World of an Onion (1944-1946), Infantile Walk (1946-1947), Infantile Landscape (1947), and Miraculous Mother (1948-1949).
 The picture plane in The World of an Onion consists of several separated and framed details of real or imaginary tissues on the principle of a picture within a picture.
 They are painted in oil, by an old master technique, with careful execution of details.
 By adding sand to the oil paint, he formed plastic structures.
 In subsequent cycles, he composed seemingly unrelated fragments of reality on the picture surface according to the surrealist principle, creating a poetic collage of them, connected by geometric elements and arrows (Infantile Landscape, 1947).
-Sections of various tissues and organs, microscopic images of cells, protozoa, crustaceans, details of the human body (Miraculous Mother III, 1948) are the subject of the paintings.
+Sections of various tissues and organs, microscopic images of cells, protozoa, crustaceans, and details of the human body (Miraculous Mother III, 1948) are the subject of the paintings.